char502/Tribute/README.md

-# Tribute
+## Tribute
-Tribute page for Portfolio
+#Tribute page for Portfolio

+  - Coded with raw HTML and CSS
+  - Coded with bootstrap to enable responsiveness